-- Other Document: Exports the geometry of the current document in dwf, obj skp or tma file format. - Note: tma file format is read with Twinmotion 2016 from version updated in 2016-02.
+- NB: A scene cannot be saved as an Artlantis Object when the current document already contains an object. - Other Document: Exports the geometry of the current document in dwf, obj skp or tma file format. - Note: tma file format is read with Twinmotion 2016 from version updated in 2016-02.